PoCInnovation/Pool2022/Software/day05/React/README.md

 **Requirements :**
 - Check :
-  - The arragement of the elements.
+  - The arrangement of the elements.
   - The spaces between elements.
   - The text size (especially for titles and subtitles)
   - ...